Matlawton/coder-academy-t2a2/README.md

 - Giving people jobs or allowing them to create a side hustle to prosper.
 - Providing people with opportunities that allow them to grow and prosper.

-## Advantages of the Death Row Taco platform
+### With the above taken into consideration, what are some of the avantages of the Death Row Taco platform?

 - Requires low initial investment for individuals who are interested in a side hussle or who may be considering starting their own food van business.
 - By using Death Row Taco's platform you can save hundreds and thousands on business set-up costs and put all that extra money towards marketing and growing your online business.